omartarek206/Vehicle-lane-detection/README.md

 Where:
 - type: can be ```image``` or ```video``` depending on your media type
 - mode: can be 0 or 1 depending on whether you would like to activate debug mode (1-> debugging enabled)
+- input: is the directory for your input file
+- output: is the directory for your output file